moj-analytical-services/data-engineering-and-modelling-applicant-info/README.md

 Welcome.

-Data Engineers and Data Modellers within the Ministry of Justice’s Data and Analysis division work across two teams, one which delivers solutions to internal stakeholder needs across the organisation (DMET), and another that works on a cutting-edge data platform (Data Platform).
+Data Engineers and Analytics Engineers within the Ministry of Justice’s Data and Analysis division work across two teams, one which delivers solutions to internal stakeholder needs across the organisation (DMET), and another that works on a cutting-edge data platform (Data Platform).
 We have a section below on what the difference is between the two teams.

-As a Data Engineer or Modeller in our teams you will get the opportunity to continue to build your coding skills, as well as develop new and exciting cloud computing capabilities using Amazon Web Service (AWS).
+As a Data Engineer or Analytics Engineer in our teams you will get the opportunity to continue to build your coding skills, as well as develop new and exciting cloud computing capabilities using Amazon Web Service (AWS).
 We don’t just focus on developing technical skills though.
 You will also gain experience working directly with stakeholders to deliver important solutions to key Ministry of Justice needs.
 You won’t be alone either.
 As well as being part of a growing team within DMET or Data Platform, you will also be part of a large analytical community at the Ministry of Justice and use your expertise to shape the future of how data is used in decision making.

 ### What does a Data Engineer do?

 At all levels, our Data Engineers design and develop robust data pipelines so that data can be transformed into a form that Ministry of Justice Data Scientists and Analysts can use.
 They are also responsible for managing data access to the Ministry of Justice’s [Analytical Platform](https://user-guidance.services.alpha.mojanalytics.xyz/get-started.html).
 Data Engineers will also be expected to directly work alongside key departments within the Ministry of Justice, and be able to explain technical solutions in non-technical ways.

-### What does a Data Modeller do?
+### What does a Analytics Engineer do?

-At all levels, our Data Modellers work with end users of data to understand their requirements, as well as with data suppliers to understand the data sources.
+At all levels, our Analytics Engineers work with end users of data to understand their requirements, as well as with data suppliers to understand the data sources.
 They capture business processes, and design conceptual models to provide comprehensive, intuitive, and resilient content to underpin all relevant analytical use cases.
 They bring an enterprise-wide perspective by working with colleagues to cross-reference requirements across domains, before translating conceptual designs into computer code to deliver facts, dimensions, derived tables and business metadata to end users.
 They work to ensure data quality is measured and presented to users, and to inform improvement by communicating findings to data owners.
 They promote content to analytical user communities and gather feedback to shape further development and integration.

 ---------